 The City Manager, or designee, is hereby authorized and directed to implement the applicable provisions of the DCP upon determination that such implementation is necessary to protect public health, safety, and welfare.
-The City Manager, or designee, shall have the authority to initiate or terminate drought or other water supply emergency stages or restriction(s) as described in this DCP.
+The City Manager, or designee, shall have the authority to initiate or terminate drought or other water supply emergency responses stages or restriction(s) as described in this DCP.
+However, the City Manager, or designee, in the exercise of the City Manager's discretion, may initiate or terminate any stage or restriction(s) at any particular time, as deemed necessary when the City Manager deems necessary at any particular time.
 The City Manager, or designee, shall notify the members of the City Council before implementing any measures.
 Any non-emergency changes to the drought stages and restrictions outside this DCP must have City Council approval.